Valtazar Bogišić: Academic education

 After graduating in Venice, thanks to friends, Bogišić got an Austrian scholarship which he refused because it had a condition that he could only study at Austrian universities.
-During his studies he was involved with patriotic and pan-Slavic circles.
+During his studies he was involved with romantic nationalist and pan-Slavic circles.
 He studied philology, philosophy (including history) and law, and the studies also included some modern courses such as political economy.
 He was reading in Vienna, Berlin, Munich and Paris with many notable professors like Franz Bopp, the founder of comparative linguistics, Prussian historian Johann Gustav Droysen, Franz Miklosich, one of the most famous Slavic philologists, the founder of sociology Lorenz von Stein and many famous lawyers such as Theodor Mommsen, Rudolf von Jhering and few notable members of German Historical School of Law.

 He obtained a Phd in Philosophy in Giessen in 1862, defending the thesis entitled "On Causes of Defeat of the Prussian Army in Hussite War".
 There he strongly referred to the research of historian František Palacký.
 He obtained a law degree Rigorosum, the oral part of the doctoral examination in 1865, in Vienna, since at the time he was already employed and had been practicing.
 When he was appointed professor in Odessa he was also awarded the Juris Doctor Honoris Causa.